 This fungus is known to be heat resistant and can, therefore, be found most commonly in warm and arid environments.
-It is also very common in air, animal feed, seawater, wood pulp in paper mills, creosote-treated wood, walls, wallpaper, house dust, compost, leather, optical lenses, synthetic rubber, photographic paper, moldy cigars, ink, optical lenses, PVC and kerosene.
+It is also very common in air, animal feed, seawater, wood pulp in paper mills, creosote-treated wood, walls, wallpaper, house dust, compost, leather, optical lenses, synthetic rubber, photographic paper, moldy cigars, ink, PVC and kerosene.
 P. variotii has been known as a pathogen in birds and mammals but also appears to be an important human pathogen and infects the heart, lungs, bones, spleen and soft tissue.

 Water Activity (min.):

 Ochratoxin A and Nephrotoxin